postsharp/Metalama.Documentation/conceptual/fabrics/fabrics-aspects.md

 ## Example: adding an aspect to all methods in a project

-In the following example, a type fabric adds a logging aspect to all public methods in the type.
+In the following example, a type fabric adds a logging aspect to all methods in the type.

 [!include[Type Fabric Adding Aspects](../../code/Metalama.Documentation.SampleCode.AspectFramework/ProjectFabric.cs)]